For the part of motherhood that’s hardest to explain, and impossible to rush.

 Hi — I’m Louise Song,

-founder of Momma Chill & a mom of two.
+Founder of Momma Chill and a mom of two.
 I built this for the part of motherhood that’s hardest to explain, and impossible to rush.

 My Journey

-After the birth of my daughters, I wasn’t only navigating sleepless nights and endless responsibility, I was carrying the quiet weight of postpartum depression.
-The hardest part wasn’t only the depression itself.
-It was realizing something wasn’t quite right, that this wasn’t a challenge I could simply “charge through”.
+After the birth of my daughters, I wasn’t only navigating sleepless nights and endless responsibility.
+I was carrying the quiet weight of postpartum depression.
+The hardest part wasn’t just the depression itself.
+It was realizing something wasn’t right, and that this wasn’t a season I could simply charge through.

-That’s what led me to create Momma Chill: a space where we can exhale, process, rebuild confidence, and step into what comes next without the pressure to “bounce back.”
-Because we are all holding far more than we recognize.
+Momma Chill was born from that realization: a space where mothers can exhale, rebuild confidence, and step into what comes next without the pressure to bounce back before they’re ready.

 My Background

-Each chapter, Advocacy, Development, Leadership, Corporate Innovation, and Motherhood, gave me new tools and a deeper perspective.
-Together, they shaped Momma Chill: a space where mothers don’t just survive postpartum, but find ways to heal, thrive, and reimagine what’s possible.
+Each chapter: advocacy, development, leadership, corporate innovation, and motherhood, gave me new tools and a deeper perspective.
+Together, they shaped Momma Chill: a space for mothers navigating postpartum recovery, re-entry, identity shifts, and what comes next.
+A space where mothers don’t just survive postpartum, but find ways to heal, thrive, and reimagine what’s possible.

 And if you find yourself in the midst of change or transition, please know: this space is for you, too.